 Muslims should greet each other by saying Salaam “As-Salamu Alaikum.”
 One should respond with “Wa-Alaikumus Salaam.”
 The response to salaam has a similar reward as saying salam.
 Saying salaam is the Sunnah, but its response is a Fard.
 Our beloved Prophet Muhammad (SAW) said:

 “The person closest to Allah is the one who precedes others with greetings” (Abu Dawud).

 The greeting is one of the best things in Islam, as Holy Prophet (PBUH) made spreading salam a part of the faith.

-All people have the custom of greeting one another, and religion has its own distinctive greeting that differentiates them from other people.
+All people have the custom of greeting one another, and religion has a distinctive greeting that differentiates them from others.
 Islam tells its followers to say salam.
 It is one way of greeting in Islam.
-On the Day of Judgment angels and Muslims will say salaam to each other.
+On the Day of Judgment, angels and Muslims will say salam to each other.

-When Islam came, ALLAH prescribed that the manner of greeting among Muslims should be “Al-Salaam u alaykum” and that this greeting should only be used among Muslims and not for other nations.
-The meaning of salam is harmlessness, safety and protection from evil.
+When Islam came, Allah prescribed that the manner of greeting among Muslims should be “Al-Salam u Alaykum” and that this greeting should only be used among Muslims and not for other nations.
+The meaning of salam is harmlessness, safety, and protection from evil.

 Hazrat Muhammad (S.A.W.W) Said to Say Salam:

 “As-salaam” is a name from names of Allah, which Allah has placed upon the Earth.
 Therefore, spread salam amongst you in abundance.”